contiv/vpp/docs/SINGLE_NIC_SETUP.md

 `0000:00:03.0`.

-Now, add, or modify the VPP startup config file in `/etc/vpp/contiv-vswitch.conf` to contain the proper PCI address:
+Now, add or modify the VPP startup config file in `/etc/vpp/contiv-vswitch.conf` to contain the proper PCI address:
 ```
 unix {